kryton-me/kryton-me.github.io/2022-05-DirtySearchTool.md

 	grep '<search term>' searchResults.txt

-This will effectivly give you the path & file name of any matches.
+This will effectively give you the path & file name of any matches.
 This will match not only the file name but any part of the path for each file.
-So if you hit a directry name you could get a lot of results.
+So if you hit a directory name you could get a lot of results.

-If you want to get funky and search on two factors i.e. looking for all .txt files where wibble is in thepath.
+If you want to get funky and search on two factors i.e. looking for all .txt files where wibble is in the path.

 	grep 'wibble.*txt' searchResults.txt